Samitha156/Samitha156/README.md

 - 👋 Hi, I’m @Samitha Randeniya
 - 👀 I’m interested in applications of Machine learning.
 Enthusiast on self-driving cars.
-Also, love to teach and share knowledge.
+Also, love to teach
 - 🌱 I’m currently diging into DC GANs
 - 💞️ I’m looking to collaborate on any type of ML and **CNN** projects
 - 📫 How to reach me -